 index.yamlwith your first project entry. - Add CONTEXT.md to one active project (use the template above).

-- Add the context lifecycle instructions to your CLAUDE.md (or equivalent).
+- Add the context lifecycle instructions to your

-- Use it for a week.
+CLAUDE.md,AGENTS.md, or equivalent agent instruction file. - Use it for a week.
 The benefits compound quickly.

 - When CONTEXT.md passes 120 lines, create REFERENCE.md and sessions/ for the first time.